larenspear/TravelDocs/Australia/Australia.md

 ## 🍽 Food

+If there's any cuisine that Australia does well, it's definitely breakfast.

+Compared to the United States, Australian fast food is quite good!
+I was not disappointed by any fast food meal I had.

 - **Must Try Dishes**:
-  - Vegemite toast (at least once!)
+  - Vegemite toast
   - Lamingtons (dessert sponge cake)
-  - Tim Tams (legendary chocolate biscuits)
+  - Tim Tams (and any Arnott's biscuits)
   - Fish & chips on the beach

 ## Drink